 1. Product knowledge

 Hence why customer service professionals must practice good patience skills.
-As a customer service professional, you need to be ready to take the time to listen, understand and identify your customers’ needs – this is not a quick process.
+As a customer service professional, you need to be ready to take the time to listen, understand and identify your customers’ needs.
+But this is not a quick process.

 4. Problem-solving abilities

 Hence, customer service professionals must take the initiative to solve the problem.
 Or, in this situation, educate the customer and go the extra mile for their satisfaction.

 5. Emotional intelligence

-What exactly is emotional intelligence?
-It’s the capacity to recognise your emotions, understand what they’re telling you, and ultimately understand how your emotions affect others.
+It’s the capacity to recognise your emotions, understand what they’re telling you, and understand how your emotions affect others.

-A tenacity for what you do and a great work ethic is key to providing the kind of service people discuss with friends and family.
+A tenacity for what you do and a great work ethic are vital to providing the kind of service people discuss with friends and family.

 8. Drive to learn

 Negative attitudes just become a self-fulfilling prophecy.
 For this reason, creating and maintaining a positive attitude is vital for working in customer service.
 Your drive is the basis of your motivation for growing your customer service skills.
-If you don’t have the drive to learn, you risk losing out to customer service professionals who are willing to develop and evolve in their role.
+If you don’t have the drive to learn, you risk losing out to customer service professionals who are willing to develop and evolve in their roles.